DoKe65/Style_Guide/README.md

 Fourth project of the Treehouse FEWD Techdegree

 ## Goals
-This project represents a style guide, formatted with Sass.
+This project represents a style guide, pre-formatted with Sass.